 - To ensure the welfare of visiting High Court Judges and the Lord-Lieutenant and to offer them hospitality when appropriate.

-- Supporting and promoting the voluntary sector and giving all possible encouragement to the voluntary organisations within a County.
+- Supporting and promoting the voluntary sector and giving all possible encouragement to the voluntary organizations within a County.

 Historically the role of the Sheriff played a key part in law enforcement in Australia.
 Records from 1824 show the role was responsible for many duties including: